Qualifying begins: 26 June

-Tickets are sold strictly on the basis of one per person queuing and payment is by cash only.
+Tickets are sold strictly on the basis of one per person queuing.

 A limited number of tickets are available daily for Centre Court, No.1 Court and No.2 Court, except for the last four days on Centre Court, when all are sold in advance.
 In addition, several thousand Grounds Passes are available each day at the turnstiles entitling use of unreserved seating and standing room on Courts No.3-18.

 Download our Queue guide (PDF)

 - If you would like to queue for Ground Passes, it is advisable to join The Queue a few hours before the Grounds open at 10.30am.

 - Please note: Entry at any time is subject to Grounds capacity, which does vary.
 Spectators may only be admitted as people leave, subject to weather / conditions of the Grounds.

 - A reminder: Bags deposited in left luggage should be no bigger than 60cm x 45cm x 25cm.

 - On your arrival at the end of The Queue you will be issued with a Queue Card.
 This card is dated and numbered to show your position in The Queue.
 It must be retained and will be checked on entry to the Grounds.
 These are non-transferable.

 Please note therefore that your position in The Queue (and therefore what ticket you will receive) is dictated by what time you arrive in The Queue.

 Early in the morning (approximately 6am) anyone in The Queue will be woken by the Stewards, asked to dismantle any overnight equipment, and close up into a tighter formation to create space for those joining The Queue on the day.